genesiscommunitysuccess/custom-elements-lsp/CONTRIBUTING.md

 ### Installing and building

 When working on the LSP codebase itself, it is useful to be running an application in order to see what functionality is and is not working.
-The app in `/example` is setup to use the LSP plugin out of the box for NVIM and VSCode currently, other LSP IDEs may need some other configuration.
+The app in `packages/showcase/example` is setup to use the LSP plugin out of the box for NVIM and VSCode currently, other LSP IDEs may need some other configuration.

 While developing:

 1. `npm run bootstrap` will do all required setup for installing and building packages for working on the LSP and using the test example apps.
 You should rerun this every time you change a dependency.
 2. `npm run clean` can be used to clean up all of the nodes modules if you are running into issues.
 You'd need to then run `npm run bootstrap` again.
-3. `npm run build:watch` from the root directory to incrementally transpile the plugin.
+3. `npm run build:watch` from the `custom-elements-lsp` project root to incrementally transpile the plugin.
 You probably want this to be continually running while you're working in CEP.
 This is only rebuilding the CEP itself - if you are changing the code of the `example` app or `example-lib` lib then you'll either need to manually run their build commands, or run them via `npm run bootstrap`.

 #### Setup Logging